SysMo/SmoWeb/doc/public/source/server/TaskScheduler.rst

-Django users now uses the exact same template as above, but make sure that the module that defines your Celery app instance also sets a default value for :envvar:`DJANGO_SETTINGS_MODULE` as shown in the example Django project in :ref:`django-first-steps`.
+Django users now uses the exact same template as above, but make sure that the module that defines your Celery app instance also sets a default value for :envvar:`DJANGO_SETTINGS_MODULE` as shown in the example Django project `here <http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html#django-first-steps>`_.

 .. _generic-initd-celeryd-options: